Monday, November 5, 2018

 ** When you take a handful and press together it should become like a binding ball and not fall apart which means the ghee added is enough, if not add in another tablespoon or so and further knead the dough to a well crumbled consistency.

-** Now add in water and bind to a smooth even dough.
-Do not add water in one go, but keep adding little by little while you keep kneading till you are able to make it into a smooth round ball.
-You can check the picture collage for proper knowledge of the same.
-Knead further for a good 5-10 minutes rubbing in the dough well.
-Now cover and keep it aside for 20-30 minutes.
+** Add water little by little while you keep binding all ingredients to a smooth even dough until you are able to make it into a smooth round ball.
+Check picture in collage for reference.
+Knead the dough further for a good 5-10 minutes rubbing in the dough well.
+Now cover and keep it aside for 20-30 minutes to rest.

 ** Once again knead the dough and them divide them into even sized large balls.
 Say about the size of a tennis ball.
-Roll out each ball into a round evenly pressed round circle / like chapati dusting it with maida for easy rolling.
+Roll out each ball into a round evenly pressed round circle/ like chapati dusting it with maida for easy rolling.
 The rolled chapati shaped dough should be slightly thicker than the roti texture.

-** Note : For biscuit tukdi the texture rolled is thicker unlike other tukdies, as these are not crisp thin tukdi.
+** Note : For biscuit tukdi the texture rolled is thicker unlike other tukdies, as these are not crisp thin textured ones.
 You can check the step by step picture for proper understanding.
 You can also check the other two tukdi recipes using search option, if new to this snack, it will give you a fair idea of the same.

-** Now, place the rolled dough on a paper and then with a serrated round disc / pizza cutter or tukdi cutter, cut the rolled dough into diamond shaped cuts and keep them ready on a paper after loosening them a bit.
-(You can check out the tukdi cutter spoon on one of the pictures).
-When you have 2-3 such chapatis rolled and cut proceed to deep fry them in hot oil.
+** Now, place the rolled dough on a paper and then with a serrated round disc/ pizza cutter or tukdi cutter, cut the rolled dough into diamond shaped cuts and keep them ready on a paper after loosening them a little bit.
+You can check tukdi cutter spoon in one of the pictures for reference, they are easily available in stores.

-** Heat plenty of oil in a thick bottomed kadai.
-When smoking hot, lower the heat and add In the tukdi / diamond cuts into the oil gently.
-Be careful, the oil may splutter when you add the tukdi.
-Keep pressing the tukdies in oil for even frying.
+** Once you have added them to hot oil, keep pressing the tukdies in oil for even frying.
 Also, once you feel they are done a bit flip them over with help of ringed spatula.
 Fry them until they are crispy and golden colored.
 Remove on an absorbent paper and leave aside for some time for excess oil to get drained.

 No comments: